MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems: Introduction

 \section{Introduction}

 \textbf{Reward hacking} is a phenomenon in which an agent overfits to a misspecified reward model, failing to optimize for the true intended objective \cite{NEURIPS2022_3d719fee,pmlr-v202-gao23h,rafailov2024scaling}.
-Recent work proposes Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath,liu2025understanding}) to enhance the reasoning capability of Large Language Models (LLMs; \citealt{liu2024deepseek,yang2025qwen3}), demonstrating that the method can significantly improve the performance of the agent using a reward model with high accuracy.
-However, it is difficult to obtain high-accuracy reward models in many real-world tasks.
+Recent work proposes Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath,liu2025understanding}) to enhance the reasoning capability of Large Language Models (LLMs; \citealt{liu2024deepseek,yang2025qwen3}) with high-accuracy reward models; however, it is difficult to obtain them in many real-world tasks.

 In this work, we evaluate GRPO's performance in a specific scenario where we only have access to under-specified reward models that do not accurately represent the task's objective on their own.
 In particular, we study a practical scenario where we specify the intended behavior of the agent using multiple reward models.
-The scenario involves a real-world machine translation task.
-The objective is to generate texts that are both (1) consistent with the content in the original language and (2) easy to read in the target language.

 Our analysis shows that the loss function of the GRPO leads to optimizing the reward functions with higher variances while ignoring the lower ones, which may result in an undesirable policy.
 We empirically evaluate GRPO on multi-objective reinforcement learning problems, where we also observe reward hacking behavior of GRPO that it tends to ignore rewards with lower variances and only optimizes the ones with higher variances, resulting in an unintended behavior (e.g., hacking the readability objective while ignoring the translation consistency; Table~\ref{tab:example-Llama}).